 3. Keep it in the family.

 Ask for help from family and friends.
-This won’t be a permanent situation but it will help you work out a long-term staffing plan.
-And there’s free food in it for them.
+This won’t be a permanent situation, but it will help you work out a long-term staffing plan and keep initial food truck startup costs down.
+It can help with your word-of-mouth marketing and there’s free food in it for them.

 4. Choose your location wisely.